GLOBAL MARKETS-U.S. shares rebound, euro briefly dips below $1.35

 Gold dipped as buyers cashed in on some of its 1.5 percent overnight jump.
 The Japanese yen and U.S. government bonds - the safe haven investors usually head for - both gave up some ground.

-(Additional reporting by Marc Jones in London, Reporting by Herbert Lash; Editing by Nick Zieminski and Chizu Nomiyama)
+(Additional reporting by Marc Jones in London, Reporting by Herbert Lash; Editing by Nick Zieminski)

 * Total Energy Services Inc. announces acquisition of shares of Savanna Energy Services Corp.
 On the TSX